 gradient header image

-In 2013, the Taxation Section revived its annual delegation to Sacramento, where tax practitioners present papers offering proposals related to topics of concern to high-ranking officials of the Board of Equalization, California Department of Tax and Fee Administration, Franchise Tax Board, Office of Tax Appeals, and Legislative staff.
+This Fall, the Taxation Section will hold its annual delegation to Sacramento, where tax practitioners present papers offering proposals related to topics of concern to high-ranking officials of the Board of Equalization, California Department of Tax and Fee Administration, Franchise Tax Board, Office of Tax Appeals, and Legislative staff.
 The proposals and comments contained in the papers are the individual views of the authors who prepared them and do not represent the position of the California Lawyer’s Association (CLA) or the Taxation Section of the CLA.

-The 2023 Sacramento Delegation is set for October 19-20, 2023.
-It is planned to be in-person.
-The delegation begins at a rehearsal dinner for the presenters on the evening of October 19, followed on October 20 by presentation of papers at the Capitol Building in Sacramento.
+The 2024 Sacramento Delegation is set for October 18, 2024, in-person, at Franchise Tax Board.
+It is tentatively planned as an informal morning discussion on federal conformity, followed by a provided lunch, and then the presentation of papers.
 Several papers in the past resulted in legislation proposed to the State Legislature and changes in agency policy.
 If you are interested in learning more about the Sacramento Delegation or presenting a paper at the delegation, please contact:

 Taxation@calawyers.org